Estimate Time5 min

 • Transportation and delivery (e.g. drivers, food/package delivery workers, movers)

-Occupations that don't qualify for the deduction include those in health, performing arts, and athletics.
+Occupations that don't qualify for the deduction include jobs in health, performing arts, and athletics.
 That's at least partly because those professionals are not considered to "regularly and customarily receive tips," according to the government.

 When does No Tax on Tips start?